Thank you for your interest in Community Connect.

 - Fairtrade and ethical issues

-We’ll only consider one Application per organisation, per Award Cycle (usually six months, but it can vary).
-This means we won’t consider multiple applications from the same organisation in an Award Cycle for different local communities within the same geographical area.
+We’ll only consider one Application per organisation (or Applicant) per Award Cycle (usually six months, but it can vary).
+This means we won’t consider multiple applications from the same organisation or person in an Award Cycle for different local communities within the same geographical area.
+An individual can only make one application per cycle.
 If you have had already made an application that was unsuccessful we ask that you wait 12 months before applying again (even if it’s a different project) And we won’t consider any Applications which involve:

 - Promoting any political activities or causes